Delors/reStructuredTextToLectureDoc2/ld_base_example.en.rst

                     Solution: :math:`1,4142135624`.

-            To unlock the solution go to the continuous view and enter the password.
+            To unlock the solution go to the document view and enter the password.

         .. container:: column